Kanye West’s Net Worth Soars To $6.6 Billion, Making Him The Wealthiest Black Man In The US

 The Yeezy brand has seen a large boom despite the economic downturn caused by the pandemic.
 West’s sneaker sales at adidas (XETRA:ADS.DE +0.70%) have seen an uptick of 31 percent from last year, bringing in $1.7 billion USD in annual revenue.
 By the end of 2021, the Yeezy designer is expected to rake in $150 million USD from its Gap partnership.

 When Kanye was ranting about Nike limiting his creativity and marginalizing him until his moment is up, many shrugged it off as him being upset he isn’t getting his way.
 Now, we can look back at those rants in a different light and gain inspiration from the fact that throughout all his antics and setbacks, he still made that happen and carved his place into the history of multiple industries.
-The history books will leave future generations wondering how did all of this really happen in a five year span.
+The history books will leave future generations wondering how did all of this really happen in a five-year span.

 Comments